 So, if we keep Him on a cross, or even walking out of a tomb, we may be doing ourselves a disservice.
-He arose, is in heaven at the Father’s right hand, at rest, finished and waiting for us to receive what He accomplshed for us.
-We are supposed to have been crucified with Him, a new creation, He began a good work and will finish His masteriece.
-We are peculiar, called out, chosen. we are deeply blessed, highly favored and incredibly love by a gentle and powerful Lord.
+He arose, is in heaven at the Father’s right hand, at rest, finished and waiting for us to receive what He accomplished for us.
+We are supposed to have been crucified with Him, a new creation, He began a good work and will finish His masterpiece.
+We are peculiar, called out, chosen. we are deeply blessed, highly favored and incredibly loved by a gentle and powerful Lord.

 And my prayer for us today is that any miserable, wretched, tormenting and vile or vexing thing that is oppressing us, will roll right off us, off our minds and hearts, just like the stone rolled away from the tomb, in Jesus mighty name.
 It will because He wills it.
 Because He lives and loves.
 Have a blessed, holy day.
 Rebecca Jones